Ming-2015/Visual-Novel-Engine/README.md

 5. copy all the asset folders into where your executables (.exe) files are. (usually Debug and Release folders)

 5. Run the program

+# Copyrights
+We are using the default Github license, which means that we retain all rights to our source code and no one may reproduce, distribute, or create derivative works from our work.
+Please notify us if you wish to collaborate in the project.